loriching/recipe-picker/README.md

 ## Notes

-Describe any challenges encountered while building the app - In Progress.
+Describe any challenges encountered while building the app - Using Router was not that difficult, but using Recharts was extremely difficult to debug and the documentation was all over the place.

 -----------------------------------------------------------------------------------------------